 Dancing at the Festival

 The dancing just gets better and better every year at the Festival.
 On Saturday, the dance workshops, in two venues, start at 10:30 a.m.
 Take a dinner break at 6:30 p.m. and then come back for the Saturday evening dances that start at 7:30 p.m..
-This year, the Barn Dance co-sponsored by ADC will feature The Rifters, and the Contra Dance, sponsored by FolkMADS, will feature the Albuquerque Megaband with the New Mexico Callers Collective, The Next Generation calling.
+This year, the Contra Dance, sponsored by FolkMADS, will feature the Albuquerque Megaband with Lauren Soherr calling.
+In the Downstairs Dance area, we're introducing International Folk Dancing, hosted by the Thursday International Folk Dancers, with live music by Rumelia.

 Of course, you can always dance to the live music at various venues around the festival.
 And if you feel like dance jammin', you can join in the Band/Dance Scramble, with planning, rehearsal, and name creation from 4:30-5:30 p.m. and performance from 5:30-6:30 p.m.

-Here's our 2014 dance workshop schedule, with two dance venues.
+Here's our 2016 dance workshop schedule, with two dance venues.
 Don't miss the chance to try all kinds of different dancing styles.
-Thanks to Patsy Gregory for organizing the dance workshops.
+Thanks to Deb Brunt for organizing the dance workshops.

 The Enchantment Scottish Country Dancers love dancing.
 We meet on Friday nights and new people are very welcome to join us.
 Scottish Country Dancing is usually done in a four couple set.
 The dances are Reels, Jigs and Strathspeys and are great fun and good exercise.
 Further information from Kenneth Armstrong at 294-0042 or email@example.com